rstyczynski/OCI_notes/security/sss_1of3.md

 # Shamir's Secret Sharing scheme

+Shamir's Secret Sharing scheme allow to split parts of the secret among number of holders with ability to reconstruct is using defined subset of pieces.
+First part introduced SSS theory, and presented how to create shares.
+Second one rebuilds the secret from subset of shares.
+The last one - third supplies password to web page authentication.

+## Overview

 Cloud technology has revolutionized the way businesses and individuals manage and deploy their IT resources, offering flexibility, scalability, security and cost efficiency.
 Providing advantages, the cloud model introduces new security challenges, primarily due to the accessibility of cloud systems through APIs.

 Imagine cloud tenancy cloud account that can literally do everything with all the resources.
 Imagine Oracle DRCC owner account that can do all good and bad things with the whole OCI region.
 That's a huge power and huge responsibility.
 Owning the master password is like owning the code to the nuclear button; when the password will be grabbed by an enemy, consequences may be unrecoverable.
 Would you like to be in possession of the master password?
 I'm sure not.